PricelyticsHub/Green-Index/README.md

 ## Spatial Interpolation
 Spatial interpolation step can be utilized to remedy the uneven spatial distribution of GSV images.
-To implement the spatial interpolation method, refer to the sample data file named *'Data.csv'* and *Green.csv*.
+To implement the spatial interpolation method, refer to the sample data file named *'Data.csv'* and *Street Greenness.csv*.
 The columns required to effectively manage the green index are as follows:

 *Data.csv*
 - x: Longitude in the Cartesian coordinate system
 - y: Latitude in the Cartesian coordinate system

-*Green.csv*
+*Street Greenness.csv*
 - Longitude: Longitude of GSV image
 - Latitude: Latitude of GSV image
 - Green Index: Calculated street greenness